MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/02-Ex1-introduction-transform-research-exercise.md

+---
+lab:
+  title: 'Exercise 1: Transform market research into an actionable campaign using Microsoft 365 Copilot'
+  description: 'Microsoft 365 Copilot helps Marketing departments achieve exactly that.
+With its integrated tools across Copilot Studio, the prebuilt Analyst agent, and Microsoft 365 applications like Word and Planner, Copilot enables marketers to:'
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Microsoft 365
+    - Microsoft 365 Copilot
+---

 # Exercise 1: Transform market research into an actionable campaign using Microsoft 365 Copilot
 ---
 Marketing today requires not just creativity, but speed, insight, and data-driven decision-making.
 Microsoft 365 Copilot empowers Marketing professionals to meet these demands by serving as a trusted partner across their daily workflow: from gathering and synthesizing market intelligence, to analyzing trends, generating strategic recommendations, drafting marketing briefs, and building actionable campaign plans.